 – Feeling sick

 – Psychological symptoms including feeling lonely or empty if not consuming alcohol

 If you are suffering from alcohol abuse, you risk doing severe damage to your health.
 Physical symptoms that can occur include an increased risk of raised blood pressure, stroke, heart disease, diabetes and liver disease.
 You may experience mood swings, aggression, anxiety, depression and even suicidal feelings if you are becoming highly reliant on alcohol.
 As a result, relationships with loved ones can suffer, as well as your ability to do your job and carry out simple daily tasks.
 There are also short-term effects from alcohol abuse which you may suffer from, including reduced and slowed reaction times, tightness in the chest and breathlessness, blurry vision, disorientation and poor reflex action.

-If you are considering rehab or are currently undertaking an alcohol detox that is causing such withdrawal symptoms as your body craves toxins, eating foods that are healthy can increase your chances of success, this is especially because those who have alcohol or drug addictions typically have a lack of appetite or a poor diet in which their body isn’t getting enough nutrients.
+If you are considering drug and alcohol rehab or are currently undertaking an alcohol detox that is causing such withdrawal symptoms as your body craves toxins, eating foods that are healthy can increase your chances of success, this is especially because those who have alcohol or drug addictions typically have a lack of appetite or a poor diet in which their body isn’t getting enough nutrients.
 It is very important that when you are detoxing your body of a substance that you are getting enough vitamins such as Vitamin A, Vitamin D, Potassium and Iron from your food to successfully carry out your detox in a healthy and manageable way.